AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 print(response.text)
 ```

-Then you can get the following result, where the field information is consistent with the above text, specifically as follows:
+Then you can get the following result, where the field information in the result is consistent with the above text, specifically as follows:

 ```json
 {